-Until recently, disc bearings were considered proprietary and consequently have not been scrutinized and researched nearly to the level of other HLMR bearings.
-FHWA Structural Committee for Economical Fabrication (SCEF) Standard 106, High Load Multi-Rotational Bearings (8), offers assistance to bridge design engineers specifying multi-rotational bearings.
-The AASHTO LRFD 5th Edition (2010) suggests that disc bearings are less likely to experience metal-to-metal contact than other HLMR bearings, and therefore the total required design rotation (actual plus allowance for fabrication/setting tolerances and uncertainties) is less than that of other HLMR bearings.
-SCEF requires that the shear restriction mechanism be designed to withstand the design horizontal forces without exceeding the allowable shear, bending and bearing stresses excluding the shear resistance of the disc.
-AASHTO LRFD 5th Edition (2010) requires that the shear resisting mechanism transmit horizontal forces between the upper and lower steel plates.
+FHWA Structural Committee for Economical Fabrication (SCEF) Standard 106, High Load Multi-Rotational Bearings (9), offers assistance to bridge design engineers specifying multi-rotational bearings.
+The AASHTO LRFD 7th Edition (2014) suggests that disc bearings are less likely to experience metal-to-metal contact than other HLMR bearings, and therefore the total required design rotation (actual plus allowance for fabrication/setting tolerances and uncertainties) is less than that of other HLMR bearings.
+SCEF requires that the shear restriction mechanism be designed to withstand the design horizontal forces without exceeding the shear, bending, and bearing capacities, excluding the shear resistance of the disc.
+AASHTO LRFD 7th Edition (2014) requires that the shear resisting mechanism transmit horizontal forces between the upper and lower steel plates.
 Therefore, it is important to be cautious and ensure that designs avoid metal-to-metal contact.
-Otherwise, the design must include additional rotation allowance consistent with all HLMR bearings.